- There are times when you may come across an error message that tells you Printer not responding when attempting to print documents.

-Solution 9 – Install the latest updates
+9. Install the latest updates

 Sometimes there might be certain glitches on your system, and in order to remove them, you need to install the latest updates.

 Microsoft is frequently releasing new updates, and Windows usually downloads these updates automatically.

 Once the updates are downloaded, restart your PC to install them.
 After updating your PC, the issue should be completely resolved.

 However, if not you can always check out other Windows Report articles that provide further printer fixes.

 As you’ve seen above, the Printer not responding message can cause certain issues on your PC and prevent you from printing documents.